 The Company adopted SFAS No. 123(R) using the modified prospective transition method, which requires the application of the accounting standard as of January 1, 2006, the first day of Akamai's fiscal year 2006.
-Under the modified prospective transition method, stock-based compensation expense recognized during the three and six months ended June 30, 2006 includes: shares issued under the 1999 ESPP during the offering period commencing on December 1, 2005, based on the grant-date fair value estimated in accordance with the original provisions of SFAS No. 123; shares issued under the 1999 ESPP during the offering period commencing on June 1, 2006, based on the grant-date fair value estimated in accordance with the provisions of SFAS No. 123(R); stock options and deferred stock units granted prior to, but not yet vested as of December 31, 2005, based on the grant-date fair value estimated in accordance with the original provisions of SFAS No. 123; and stock options, deferred stock units, restricted stock and restricted stock units granted after December 31, 2005, based on the grant-date fair value, in accordance with the provisions of SFAS No. 123(R).
-Under the modified prospective transition method, results for prior periods are not restated; accordingly, the results of operations for the three and six months ended June 30, 2006 and future periods will not be comparable to the Company's historical results.
+Under the modified prospective transition method, stock-based compensation expense recognized during the three and nine months ended September 30, 2006 includes: shares issued under the 1999 ESPP during the offering period commencing on December 1, 2005, based on the grant-date fair value estimated in accordance with the original provisions of SFAS No. 123; shares issued under the 1999 ESPP during the offering period commencing on June 1, 2006, based on the grant-date fair value estimated in accordance with the provisions of SFAS No. 123(R); stock options and deferred stock units granted prior to, but not yet vested as of December 31, 2005, based on the grant-date fair value estimated in accordance with the original provisions of SFAS No. 123; and stock options, deferred stock units, restricted stock and restricted stock units granted after December 31, 2005, based on the grant-date fair value, in accordance with the provisions of SFAS No. 123(R).
+Under the modified prospective transition method, results for prior periods are not restated; accordingly, the results of operations for the three and nine months ended September 30, 2006 and future periods will not be comparable to the Company's historical results.

 For stock options, Akamai has selected the Black-Scholes option pricing model to determine the fair value of the Company's stock option awards.
 The estimated fair value of Akamai's stock-based awards, less expected forfeitures, is amortized over the awards' vesting period on a straight-line basis.
-Deferred compensation related to awards granted prior to January 1, 2006 has been included in additional paid-in capital; as of and prior to December 31, 2005, it was carried as a separate line in stockholder's equity.
+Deferred compensation related to awards granted prior to January 1, 2006 has been included in additional paid-in capital on the balance sheet at September 30, 2006; as of and prior to December 31, 2005, it was carried as a separate line item entitled "deferred stock compensation" in the stockholder's equity portion of the balance sheet.
 SFAS No. 123(R) also changes the reporting of tax-related amounts within the statement of cash flows.
-The gross amount of windfall tax benefits resulting from stock-based compensation will be reported as financing inflows.
+The gross amount of excess windfall tax benefits resulting from stock-based compensation has been reported as a separate line item entitled "excess tax benefits from stock-based compensation" in the consolidated statement of cash flows.